What’s more important for B2B businesses: brand building or lead generation?

 You’ll want to include performance metrics to help you in your assessment.
 But in this post we’re going to be going beyond that and looking at some of the more subjective factors you need to consider in your decision-making process, especially when it comes to future opportunities.

-Ultimately what we’re aiming for is a Keep, Cut, Combine / Correct and Create list that allows us to action our content audit in the most effective way.
+Ultimately we’re aiming for a Keep, Cut or Change analysis that allows us to action our blog audit in the most effective way.
+We’ll also ideally want a Create list to help with future content creation.

 Hopefully you have an editorial calendar where you’ve been logging your blog posts as you go.
 This could be as simple as a spreadsheet of titles and publication dates.
-If not, you’ll need to start by creating one.
+If not, you’ll need to start your blog audit by creating one.

 If you blog across a number of key categories, make sure you include these details in the log.
 For example, we write posts about Blogging, Websites, Copywriting, Marketing & Strategy, and Behind The Scenes.

-You might have other labels you want to include in your list too, such as the author of each post or the audience you’re aiming at, if you have distinct ones.
+You might have other labels you want to include in your list too.
+For example, the author of each post or the audience you’re aiming at, if you have distinct ones.
 For example, if you’re a recruitment agency, you might have client focused posts and candidate focused ones.

 Adding these layers of information means you can begin to spot patterns and gaps.
 If you compare this sort of information to your performance metrics (e.g. visitor numbers, dwell time or conversion), you might notice that you get high traffic to certain blog types, or great engagement and conversions from others.